-- i. act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and - ii. to approve EV Certificate Requests submitted by other Certificate Requesters.
+- i. act as a Certificate Requester and to authorize other employees or third - ii. to approve EV Certificate Requests submitted by other Certificate Requesters.

 3. Contract Signer:

 A Subscriber Agreement applicable to the requested EV Certificate MUST be signed by an authorized Contract Signer.
 A Contract Signer is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.